Lori Vallow appears in court, fights extradition

-On Friday afternoon, Lori Vallow stood before a judge on the Hawaiian island of Kauai with her two attorneys.
+Lori Vallow stood before a judge on the Hawaiian island of Kauai Feb.
+21 with her two attorneys.
 At this hearing, Vallow could choose to either fight the extradition order or waive her right to fight it.
 She chose to fight.

 Her fifth and current husband, Chad Daybell, was in attendance wearing a white dress shirt, a bright blue tie and a scowl.
 As he walked into the courthouse, he ignored reporters’ repeated questions asking, “Where are the children?”